YanLuong/kickstarter-analysis/README.md

 ---
 ## Overview of Project

 This project attempts to generate insights and trends from analysing several thousand crowdfunding projects on behalf of Louise, who is keen to start a number of fundraising campaign projects.
 The analysis will focus on attributes that lead to higher success rates in campaigns achieving their fundraising goals.
-This will allow Louise to optimise her future campaigns and increase their chances of success.
+This research will allow Louise to optimise her future theatre fundraising campaigns and increase their chances of success.

 ### Purpose